 What travel backpack is best for you?

 When planning an extended trip, choosing the best backpack for your travels is paramount.

 You’re going to be considerably glued to your bag for longer periods of time, and will probably be staying in a variety of accommodations along the way.
 Comfort and security are the key features to look for, as well as durability.

 For trips around six months to a year, consider purchasing a backpack with a large capacity- 50-60L should be ample room for all your essentials.
 A front-opener will be a lifesaver for keeping your clothes somewhat orderly, too.

 For a single-day hike, you’re much less burdened with supplies.
 Of course, depending on where you’re hiking, you might need to bring extras like a first aid kit, and (regardless of the location) plenty of water.

-You’re free to select a smaller backpack as you’ll be unencumbered by weighty clothes, tents, cooking equipment and whatever else would deem necessary for an overnight trek.
-Although it’s totally romantic to envision being totally self-sufficient and free-spirited, for a day hike it’s just not necessary.
+You’re free to select a smaller backpack as you’ll be unencumbered by weighty clothes, tents, cooking equipment, and whatever else you would deem necessary for an overnight trek.
+Although it’s totally romantic to envision being totally self-sufficient and free-spirited, for a day hike, it’s just not necessary.

 Think less Into the Wild, and more Ferris Bueller’s Day Off.

 Multi-day hike and camping

 Ah, now’s the time to channel your inner Chris McCandless.
 Get down and dirty with your inner explorer, because your travel backpack (and it’s contents) are going to be hella useful for multi-day hikes and camping.